 From the Snippets tab, select the New button:

-Right-click In the query window and from the popup menu, choose the New snippet option:
+Right-click in the query window and from the context menu, choose the New snippet command:

-Any of these three methods will open the Create snippet form:
+Any of these three methods will open the Create snippet window:

-If nothing is selected, all code from the query window will be inserted in the code section of the Create snippet form:
+If nothing is selected, all code from the query window will be inserted in the code section of the Create snippet window:

-Fill out some basic info and click OK button to create a SQL snippet:
+Fill out some basic info and click the OK button to create a SQL snippet:

-The snippet managing dialog contains a list of macro variables like Date and Machine for dynamic code generation:
+The snippet managing window contains a list of macro variables like Date and Machine for dynamic code generation:

 A macro allows add/replace values to be automatically added to the snippet code that represent more detailed values.

-So “Database” would place in the variable %DB%, which, when the snippet is entered during the course of coding, would render to the name of the currently logged into the database:
+So the Database macro would be placed in the variable %DB%, which, when the snippet is entered during the course of coding, would render to the name of the currently logged into the database:

-Here is the code that is created in a snippet managing dialog with macros:
+Here is the code that is created in a snippet managing window with macros:

 USE % DB % /* Time Created: %TIME&hh:mm:ss% Date Created: %DATE&MM/dd/yyyy% User: %USER% */ GO CREATE TABLE < NAME > () GO